ossec/ossec-docs/docs/manual/output/picvis-output.rst

 .. warning::

-    PicVis support is experimnetal, and not fully supported.
+    PicVis support is experimental, and not fully supported.
 Bug reports and improvements are needed.

 Installation of PicVis